gh-yhc/Practical-Machine-Learning-project/README.md

 Select those data without nzv predictors for further processing create data partition (training and testing data sets)

-###Model training
+### Model training: Random Forests
-In random forests, there is no need for cross-validation or a separate test set to get an unbiased estimate of the test set error.
+The reason for choosing the algorithm random forests is that there is no need for cross-validation or a separate test set to get an unbiased estimate of the test set error.
 It is estimated internally, during the run. https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm#ooberr

 Out-of Bag error rate, confusion matrix and variable importance.